 - Select the More icon.
 (The down arrow to the right of the tweet).

 - Select Block.

 That’s it!
 If you use the mobile app, the interface may be slightly different, depending on your current operating system, but the effect is exactly the same.
 The person will no longer appear on your timeline or be able to tweet you.

 Sometimes you’ve got to double-check who you’re blocking.
-Let’s be honest- most Twitter handles are totally obscure, and you might want to make sure you’re blocking the right person before you blast off about their insensitive Tweet.
+Most Twitter handles are pretty obscure, and you might want to make sure you’re blocking the right person before you blast off about their insensitive Tweet.
 To block from a user’s profile:

 - Visit the person’s profile page.

 - Confirm you’re done with this person (for now)